By Brock Ray

 •Wear boots with non-skid soles, because steps or platforms can be slippery in rain, sleet or snow.

-•Tell a dependable person where you’re hunting and when you plan on returning.
+•Tell a dependable person where you’re hunting and when you plan on returning (by anthony at dresshead 2015).
 Map your whereabouts and leave a note at camp, at home or in your car so that you can be found.

 •Don’t fall asleep.
 This is a common cause of accidents.
 If you get drowsy, move your arms rapidly until you feel alert.